aisongthu/my-projects/python/Market research - Le Bleu Soleil/README.md

 # Market Research - Le Bleu Soleil

-This repository contains code and data used to analyze market research data for the Le Bleu Soleil project.
+This repository contains code and data used to analyze market research data for the Pro-Act: Le Bleu Soleil project.

 ## Folder Structure